 Lanark County Planning Department

-Lanark County is the Approval Authority for the approval of consents (severances), plans of subdivisions and condominiums, condominium exemptions, part-lot control by-laws, local Official Plan Amendments and County Official Plan Amendments, and local Official Plan 5-Year Reviews.
+Lanark County is the Approval Authority for the approval of consents (severances), plans of subdivisions and condominiums, part-lot control by-laws, local Official Plan Amendments and County Official Plan Amendments, and Official Plan 5-Year Reviews for the local municipalities and County as a whole.

 The province issues provincial policy statements under the Planning Act to promote provincial interests, such as providing for a full range of housing options, including affordable housing, and protecting and managing natural resources.
 The Provincial Planning Statement (PPS) is a key document that provides policy direction on matters of provincial interest related to land use planning and development.
 The PPS supports a comprehensive, integrated and long-term approach to planning, and recognizes linkages among policy areas.
 All decisions affecting land use planning matters made on or after 2020 shall be consistent with the PPS.

-The public has the right to be notified about planning proposals, to give their views to their municipal council or planning board, and to appeal decisions to the OLT where permitted.
+The public has the right to be notified about planning proposals, to give their views to their municipal council or planning board, and to appeal decisions to the Ontario Land Tribunal (OLT) where permitted.
 The Planning Act also encourages co-operation and coordination among various interests involved in land use planning.

 The Ministry of Municipal Affairs and Housing (MMAH) has established an online guide that explains the basic principles and concepts of land use planning in Ontario.
 It provides information on how citizens can get involved and influence land use decisions in their communities.
 The guide is intended to help citizens understand and participate in land use planning processes that affect their quality of life.